-Neither mutual fund companies nor online trading platforms are in the in the business for their health — they need to make money.
+Neither mutual fund companies nor online trading platforms are in the in business for the good of their health — they need to make money.
 So exactly how do they make it?

 Trading fees: online platforms will generally assess a one-time trading fee to buy most mutual funds.
-50 pounds is not unusual.
-How much this represents to you largely depends on how much you’re investing.
-Since many mutual funds have no minimum investment, if you’re a young investor with £500, then £50 obviously represents a huge 10% right off the top.
-(Hint: avoid this particular scenario like a kissing booth during a strep outbreak!)
-If you’re investing £10,000, it still represents a not insignificant .5% of your investment.
+Paying $50 dollars is not unusual.
+This can be a little or a lot depending on how much you’re investing.
+Since many mutual funds have no minimum investment, if you’re a new investor with $500 to invest, fifty bucks obviously represents a huge 10% right off the top.
+If you’re investing $10,000, it still represents a not insignificant 0.5% of your investment.
 Increasingly, platforms offer pretty substantial lists of NTF (no trading fee) funds.
 If you’re dealing with the industry biggies, there shouldn’t be any hidden fees associated with these — other than MERs of course.
 So what the devil are MERs?

 MERs: MER stands for Management Expense Ratios, and it’s how much the fund assessed every year to operate the fund.
 Mutual funds are run by fund managers, highly educated math whizzes entrusted with trading the contents of the fund based on whether they foresee the value of the fund's investments going up or down.
 The fund managers have assistants and the company spends truckloads of cash marketing the funds with glossy fund pamphlets and tropical boondoggles for brokers.
-MERs are expressed as a percentage, and one that might look quite small, like 1 or 2 per cent, but it’s important to understand this percentage is shaved off the value of the entire fund annually whether or not the fund made or lost money.
+MERs are expressed as a percentage, and one that might look quite small, like 1 or 2 percent, but it’s important to understand this percentage is shaved off the value of the entire fund annually whether or not the fund made or lost money.
 Over time, these innocent looking MERs add up--way up.
-Check out how a 2% MER over 25 years can shave over £120,000 off of the historically reasonable gains on an investment of about £75,000.)
+Check out how A 2% MER over 25 years can shave $170,000 off of the historically reasonable gains on a $100,000 investment.